The City Museum, Cradle of Havana's Symbols

 Room of Thought

 It contains objects and testimonies of the dominant ideologies of the 19th century.
-The themes covered are: independence, the discontent of the slave-owning bourgeoisie with the regime imposed by Spain on Cuba, the annexationist movement of those who support the United States, and finally the supporters of total independence.
+The covered themes are: independence, the discontent of the slave-owning bourgeoisie with the regime imposed by Spain on Cuba, the annexationist movement of those who support the United States, and finally the supporters of total independence.

 Espada Cemetery Hall